PuerkitoBio/goquery/README.md

 *    Implement NextUntil() and PrevUntil().
 *    Fix Prev...() functions to return nodes in the same order as jQuery (starting with the immediately preceding node, up until first child of the parent).
-*    Tests to validate that all methods returning a new `*Selection` "rollback" correctly to the previous Selection when calling `.End()`.
-Done for array, expand and filter.
 *    Benchmarks so that future changes have a baseline to compare to.
 *    Add jQuery's `Closest()`?
 Other missing functions?
 *    Support negative indices in `Slice()`, like jQuery.